CiscoCloud/vaquero-examples/README.md

 # vaquero

-Model for testing standalone mode
+Model for testing standalone mode running on localhost